arejasverduras/portfolio/README.md

 ## General Information
-This app is an up to date Portfolio of my coding experience so far.
-It displays project that stood out in terms of technology and learning  curve.
+This app is an up-to-date Portfolio of my coding experience so far.
+It displays projects that stood out in terms of technology and learning curve.
 It also serves as another practice project working with Redux & React.

 ## Technologies Used
 - Redux
 - React Router V6
 - React
 - Javascript

 ## Features
 - All content loaded dynamically from a database.
 Currently a JS object in the redux store.
-- Project overview page with project slider and project Tile.
+- Project overview page with project slider and project tiles.
 - Tech labels per project, dynamically styled.
-- Front- end / back-end /  full stack category labels, dynamically styled.
+- Front- end / back-end /  full-stack category labels, dynamically styled.
-- Project Type labels (personal, employed).
+- Project type labels (personal, employed).
 - Project page with image slider.
 - Project page hosts links to demo page & github source.
-- Renders project's Readme MarkDown file directly from github as a project description.
+- Renders project's Readme MarkDown file directly from github into each project's description.
 - Home, About and Contact page.
+- SpotLight effect on homepage using CSS and JavaScript
-- "Play" page with experiments in css animations.
+- "Play" page with experiments in CSS animations.

 ## Screenshots